discourse/DiscourseMobile/README.md

 % brew install watchman
 ```

-Ensure you install all the project dependencies:
+Install all the project dependencies:

 ```
 % yarn